YunyiShen/DDLeslieReconstruct/README.md

 We generally followed Bayesian reconstruction framework of (Wheldon et al. 2013), except we had a new set of parameters regarding the harvest rate and aerial count.
 Further, likelihood used Poisson distribution rather than log normal since we have 0 harvests.
-Projection model used in our study was described by eqn.\[proj\].
-Reconstruction is equivalent of estimating vital rates $s$, $f$, $H$ and population population counts
+Reconstruction is equivalent of estimating vital rates s, f, H and population population counts
-$X$.
-We used the same 4 level setting to count for uncertainty of initial estimation.
+X. We used the same 4 level setting to count for uncertainty of initial estimation.

 ![](https://github.com/YunyiShen/DDLeslieReconstruct/blob/uniform-aK0-prior/_figs_/4level.jpg "Prior and Likelihood Part of the Bayesian Reconstruction Framework")